StacyNComer/NoOneLeftBehind/Readme.txt

  Room 1 -> There's a red switch that opens the door upstairs in the room you start in.

 	   In the proceeding area, there is a blue button along the right side of the wall, a green button on the left side, and an orange button directly ahead of you.
-Rressing all of them will open up the room's exit.
+Pressing all of them will open up the room's exit.

 Room 2 -> The other two characters start trapped and must be freed by the Muriel.
 After crossing the gap into the main area,
 	  press the white button to spawn a crate you'll need later (As a reminder, Muriel refuses to pick up crates).
 Then, fly